ibachev/codeeditor/README.md

 ![Alt text](https://github.com/ibachev/codeeditor/blob/master/TheGist.png?raw=true)

+## Live Demo

+You can check out the live deployed version of the application here: [Real-Time Collaborative Code Playground](https://code-editor.igorbachev.com/)

 ## Overview

 This project consists of a NestJS backend and a React frontend.
 It utilizes Docker to manage the PostgreSQL database.